kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 with the caveat that the new `VolumeSource` won't be isolated in a dedicated plugin as part of the existing [volume manager](https://github.com/kubernetes/kubernetes/tree/6d0aab2/pkg/kubelet/volumemanager).

-The added `mount_options` allow the kubelet to handle features like SELinux relabelling by passing additional mount arguments.
+The added `mount_label` allow the kubelet to support SELinux contexts.

 #### Container Runtimes

-Container runtimes need to support the new `mountpoint` field, otherwise the feature cannot be used.
-The kubelet will verify if the `mountpoint` actually exists on disk to check the feature availability, because Protobuf will strip the field in a backwards compatible way for older runtimes.
+Container runtimes need to support the new `mount` field, otherwise the feature cannot be used.
+The kubelet will verify if the returned `mountpoint` actually exists on disk to check the feature availability, because Protobuf will strip the field in a backwards compatible way for older runtimes.
 Pods using the new `VolumeSource` combined with a not supported container runtime version will fail to run on the node.

 For security reasons, volume mounts should set the [`noexec`] and `ro` (read-only) options by default.